ryanatkn/gro/src/lib/docs/config.md

 that lets you modify the `package.json` in different circumstances.

-When `when === 'updating_exports'`, Gro is writing the `"exports"` property of the repo's `package.json` to the filesystem as part of the build process.
+When `when === 'updating_exports'`, Gro is writing the `"exports"` property of the repo's `package.json` to the filesystem during the dev and build tasks.

-When `when === 'updating_well_known'`, Gro is outputting a second `package.json` to `.well-known/package.json` in your SvelteKit static directory.
+When `when === 'updating_well_known'`, Gro is outputting a second `package.json` to `.well-known/package.json` in your SvelteKit static directory during the dev and build tasks.

 > ⚠️ Warning: by default Gro outputs your root `package.json`
 > to the SvelteKit static directory in `.well-known/package.json`.